kubephil/wordpress-hetzner/README.md

 2. **Configure Terraform Variables:**
    - It's recommended to create a `terraform.tfvars` file for your variable definitions.
-   - Add the following variables to the file, replacing placeholders with your actual values:
+   - Add the following variables to the file, replacing placeholders with your actual values (see notes on how to obtain them):
      ```
      hcloud_token = "<your-hetzner-cloud-token>"
      hetznerdns_token = "<your-hetzner-dns-token>"